Red Sea: Ancient era

 In addition to the maritime explorations, during the reign of Darius the Great, a canal was constructed linking the Nile River to the northern end of the Red Sea at Suez.
 This canal is sometimes referred to as the ancient Suez Canal.
 It played a pivotal role in improving trade and communication between the Nile Valley and the Red Sea, and beyond to the Indian Ocean.
-This canal was a predecessor to the modern Suez Canal, which was constructed in the 19th century and continues to be one of the world's most important waterways.
+This canal was a predecessor of the modern Suez Canal, which was constructed in the 19th century and remains one of the world's most important waterways.

-The construction of the canal during Darius's reign is evidenced by ancient records, including inscriptions.
+Ancient records, including inscriptions, evidence the construction of the canal during Darius's reign.
 Darius commemorated the completion of the canal by creating stelae (stone monuments) with inscriptions in several languages, describing the construction and its benefits.
 The canal not only facilitated trade but also solidified Darius's control over Egypt and enhanced the Achaemenid Empire's economic and political power in the region.

-In the late 4th century BC, Alexander the Great sent Greek naval expeditions down the Red Sea to the Indian Ocean.
+In the late 4th century BCE, Alexander the Great sent Greek naval expeditions down the Red Sea to the Indian Ocean.
 Greek navigators continued to explore and compile data on the Red Sea.
-Agatharchides collected information about the sea in the 2nd century BC.
-The Periplus of the Erythraean Sea ("Periplus of the Red Sea"), a Greek periplus written by an unknown author around the 1st century, contains a detailed description of the Red Sea's ports and sea routes.
+Agatharchides collected information about the sea in the 2nd century BCE.
+The Periplus of the Erythraean Sea (or Periplus of the Red Sea), a Greek periplus written by an unknown author around the 1st century, contains a detailed description of the Red Sea's ports and sea routes.
 The Periplus also describes how Hippalus first discovered the direct route from the Red Sea to India.

 The Red Sea was favored for Roman trade with India starting with the reign of Augustus, when the Roman Empire gained control over the Mediterranean, Egypt, and the northern Red Sea.
-The route had been used by previous states but grew in the volume of traffic under the Romans.
-From Indian ports goods from China were introduced to the Roman world.
-Contact between Rome and China depended on the Red Sea, but the route was broken by the Aksumite Empire around the 3rd century AD.
+The route had been used by previous states, but traffic volume increased under the Romans.
+From Indian ports, goods from China were introduced to the Roman world.
+Contact between Rome and China depended on the Red Sea, but the route was broken by the Aksumite Empire around the 3rd century CE.

 From antiquity until the 20th century, the Red Sea was also a trade route for the Red Sea slave trade from Africa to the Middle East.